Society of Illustrators: World War II

-During World War II the Society again contributed to the war effort with a massive campaign of posters.
+During World War II, the society again contributed to the war effort with a massive campaign of posters.
 Society members visited veterans’ hospitals to sketch the wounded, and these art works were sent to the families to boost morale.

 The Illustrator's Jazz Band was formed to entertain the wounded, and an ensemble by the same name plays at Society events up until the present.

-1950s
+Post-World War II

+In 1946, a Welfare Fund for indigent artists was established.

 In 1948, the Joint Ethics Committee, of which The Society is a member developed the first Code of Fair Practice, which still serves today in addressing concerns of artists and art directors working in the graphic communications field where abuses and misunderstandings regarding usage rights and ownership of works of illustration and other works of art created for a wide range of public media.

-In 1954, the U.S. Air Force began sending Society of Illustrators members around the world to document its activities.
+In 1954, the U.S. Air Force began sending Society of Illustrators members around the world to document the Air Force's activities.
 This program continues today.
 Thousands of paintings have been contributed over the years.

-The year 1959 saw the Society hold its first Annual Exhibition, juried by Bob Peak, Bradbury Thompson, Stevan Dohanos and others.
+In 1959, the society hold its first Annual Exhibition, juried by Bob Peak, Bradbury Thompson, Stevan Dohanos, and others.
 It opened with 350 original works of art and led to the publication of the first Illustrators Annual.

-Present
+The Society opened its doors to the public in 1981, establishing the Museum of American Illustration, with regular public exhibitions.

+21st century

-2001 was the Society's centennial year, a 12-month celebration begun with the U.S. Postal issue, Great American Illustrators.
+In 2001, the 100th anniversary of the society's founding, a 12-month celebration began with the U.S. Postal Service issuing the Great American Illustrators.
 That year was punctuated with the 9/11 Memorial Exhibition, Prevailing Human Spirit.

+The Museum of Comic and Cartoon Art (MoCCA) endowed its assets in August 2012 to the society, which has since subsidized the MoCCA Festival.

+Anelle Miller was appointed executive director of the society in 2007 and served in that capacity until 2023.
+She updated the exhibition space, hired new staff, and instituted a slew of programs open to the general public.
+Arabelle Liepold took the position in June 2023.

-The Society of illustrators continues to maintain an annual of illustration, student scholarship competitions and various awards honoring excellence in the field of illustration.
-The Society maintains outreach programs with The New York City Parks Department (2001–present), the New York City Board of Education (1999–present).
+The Society of Illustrators maintains an annual of illustration, student scholarship competitions and various awards honoring excellence in the field of illustration.
+The society has had outreach programs with the New York City Department of Parks and Recreation since 2001, and with the New York City Board of Education since 1999.

-Anelle Miller has been the director of the Society since 2007.